GabeScott/standard-works-vault/General Conference/2003 April - Benediction.md

 And so, as we conclude this great gathering of Latter-day Saints, I offer a plea that each of us will seek to live closer to the Lord and to commune with Him more frequently and with increased faith.

 Fathers and mothers, pray over your children.
 Pray that they may be shielded from the evils of the world.
 Pray that they may grow in faith and knowledge.
 Pray that they may be directed toward lives that will be profitable and good.
 Husbands, pray for your wives.
 Express unto the Lord your gratitude for them and plead with Him in their behalf.
 Wives, pray for your husbands.
 Many of them walk a very difficult road with countless problems and great perplexities.
-Plead with the Almighty that they may be guided, blessed, protected, inspired in their righteous endeavors.
+Plead with the Almighty that they may be guided, blessed, protected, and inspired in their righteous endeavors.

-Pray for peace in the earth, that the Almighty who governs the universe will stretch forth His hand and let His Spirit brood upon the people, that the nations may not rage one against another.
+Pray for peace in the earth, that the Almighty, who governs the universe, will stretch forth His hand and let His Spirit brood upon the people, that the nations may not rage one against another.
 Pray for the weather.
 We have floods in one area and drought in another.
 I am satisfied that if enough prayers ascend to heaven for moisture upon the land, the Lord will answer those prayers for the sake of the righteous.

 Way back in 1969, I was in South America.
 I flew from Argentina to Santiago, Chile.
 The Andes mountains were dry.
 There was no snow.
 The grass was burned.
 Chile was in the midst of a devastating drought.